SEND Policy 2024.docx

 • Being as healthy as possible in adult life.

-At Roselyn House School and The RHISE Service, we operate programmes of study in Key Stage 4 & 5 to help plan for the best outcomes in adult life which focuses on aspirations and outcomes, using information from the EHCP and other planning to anticipate the needs of our young people and ensure there are pathways into college/ employment, independent living, participation in society and good health.
+At Roselyn House School, we operate programmes of study in Key Stage 4 & 5 to help plan for the best outcomes in adult life which focuses on aspirations and outcomes, using information from the EHCP and other planning to anticipate the needs of our young people and ensure there are pathways into college/ employment, independent living, participation in society and good health.

 We design bespoke packages in Year 12 & 13 which do not necessarily mean attendance at school for five days.
 It may include attendance at other training providers, periods outside education institutions with appropriate support, including time and support for independent study.